 JUMP is a brand strategy, design and digital innovation agency that combines outstanding creativity with formidable technical knowledge to drive business success.
-We strive to be the region’s most effective brand communications agency by providing world class design and online solutions.
+We strive to be the region’s most effective brand communications agency by providing world-class design and online solutions.
 The decision to completely change our own brand was therefore one that we didn’t take lightly, bearing in mind that whatever we produced would need to be an exemplar of good design under the scrutiny of our clients.

-Our original logo was a little white stick man jumping in the air, reminiscent of the 1970’s Olympic sport icons, designed by the brilliant Levanti Tani, an Italian Graphic Designer from Pisa who accidentally ended up in our first office in Portland Terrace, Newcastle via Glasgow!
+Our original logo was a little white stick man jumping in the air, reminiscent of the 1970’s Olympic sports icons, designed by the brilliant Levanti Tani, an Italian Graphic Designer from Pisa who accidentally ended up in our first office in Portland Terrace, Newcastle via Glasgow!
 He had randomly picked cities that have easyJet links to Pisa airport.
 Nicknamed ‘Eddie’ after the mascot for the British heavy metal band Iron Maiden the logo was our icon from 2007 until 2011.
-At this point we ‘radically’ decided to change the primary brand colour palette from red to black but retained Eddie until his demise in 2013.
-At this point we were starting to feel that the brand was becoming a bit dated and it was time for a refresh.
+At this point, we ‘radically’ decided to change the primary brand colour palette from red to black but retained Eddie until his demise in 2013.
+At this point, we were starting to feel that the brand was becoming a bit dated and it was time for a refresh.
 The design team then spent three months exploring designs based on the theory that if our strapline was “You say JUMP!
 We say how high?” the concept of reaching the sky was not unattainable.

 A completely new brief